 Inconsistency between advertised error class definition and actual class definition, and wrong use of class lead to no error reporting

-Added by Nicolas CHARLES over 8 years ago.
+Added by Nicolas CHARLES almost 9 years ago.

 Most generic methods say they define a class with suffix _error if they fail, but this class is never defined.